-The South Australian Labor government has pledged $35 million toward expanding the state's fibre network in a move it says will make Adelaide the home of Australia's fasted internet.
+The South Australian Labor government has pledged $35 million toward expanding the state's fibre network in a move it says will make Adelaide the home of Australia's fastest internet.

 In an announcement by SA premier Jay Weatherill and innovation minister Kyam Maher, Labor said its upgraded network, to be called "the Fishbone" would enable "thousands of businesses and households to connect to ultra-fast internet that is many times faster than the National Broadband Network and significantly cheaper."

 The network infrastructure would be made available to ISPs to offer up services.

 CRN has enquired which company will build out the network.

 The announcement builds on the state government's GigCity network, which seeks to provide high-speed, affordable internet to startups and businesses at specific sites across Adelaide.
 GigCity connection pricing starts from $49.90 per month.